thegamebegins25/thegamebegins25/README.md

-# Hello, my name is thegamebegins25!
+# Hello, my name is Will Patti!

 I'm the owner of Geneplore AI, a small project focused on making AI easier to use for consumers and developers alike.